 Tata & Howard was contracted to provide design, bidding services, construction administration, and resident observation for the new water storage tank on East Mountain Road in Westfield, MA.
 The project included subconsultant work for the development of a survey, borings work, geotechnical evaluation and report, and environmental services to prepare a Habitat Assessment and MESA Checklist.

-The design phase of the project consisted of:
+The design phase of the project consisted of the following:

 Development of a site plan showing the proposed 2.1 MG precast, pre-stressed, wire-wound concrete tank location